 generated by the small fee the campers pay to attend and the fundraising efforts

-to them and they are often grouped into activities with individuals much younger than their chronological age.
+and they are often grouped into activities with individuals much younger than their chronological age.
 Camp Courage Missouri intentionally provides the participants time with peers.

 Each summer, approximately 50 campers attend this program.
 Campers must be ambulatory and able to tolerate outdoor activities.
 Wheelchairs, walkers and/or canes are not approved, as we